M1S2/AssemblyInfoHelper/README.md

 - AssemblyFileVersion
 - AssemblyLinkerTime

-The description is get from the README.md file in the path given when creating the FormAssemblyInfo.
+The description is get from the README.md file in the path given when creating the WindowAssemblyInfo.

-The changelog is get from the CHANGELOG.md file in the path given when creating the FormAssemblyInfo.
+The changelog is get from the CHANGELOG.md file in the path given when creating the WindowAssemblyInfo.

+The **AssemblyInfoProject** is used to test the AssemblyInfoHelper.